Jool402/joolsite/content/posts/customizing-the-kde-plasma.md

 I booted up Fedora to launch system configuration program on KDE.
 I went to appearances with steps to get to the KDE theme download manager.
 Then I searched up Lyra Blue and I set the Lyra Blue themes as default themes for every aspect of KDE and SDDM display manager.

-The Lyrab looked very sci-fi, so I love it!
+The Lyrab looked very sci-fi.
+It reminded me of when I used KDE plasma with the same theme 3 years ago.

 [image place holder]